-The “Difference” field is the difference between the Debit and Credit amounts.
+The “Difference” is the difference between the Debit and Credit amounts.

 This should be zero if the Journal Entry is to be “Submitted”.
-If this number is not zero, you can click on “Make Difference Entry” and it will automatically add a new row with the amount required to make the total as zero.
+If this number is not zero, you can click on “Make Difference Entry” and the system will automatically add a new row with the amount required to make the total as zero.
 Select the account to debit/credit and proceed.